Thomas Ewing Jr.: Postbellum career

 Although a staunch friend and ally of Abraham Lincoln, when Edwin Stanton engaged in a post-assassination flap with Ewing's brother-in-law William T. Sherman over final surrender terms to the Southern armies, Ewing agreed to represent two of John Ford's (of Ford's theater) employees in the Lincoln conspiracy trials.
 Through Orville Browning, Ewing's Washington law partner, Dr. Samuel Mudd's family also sought Ewing's legal help.
 Ewing also represented Samuel Arnold and Edmund Spangler during the trial.
 Ewing's efforts kept all three men from the gallows, but other conspirators were hanged.
 For their roles in the assassination, Mudd, Arnold and Spangler were sentenced to federal prison at Fort Jefferson in the Dry Tortugas off Key West, Florida.

 From 1865 to 1870, Ewing practiced law in Washington, D.C., helping southern interests with his influence in the Johnson Administration.
 The Ewing family was heavily involved in defending Andrew Johnson against radical impeachment efforts.
-He declined President Johnson's offers for him to become the Secretary of War during the Tenure in Office crisis.
+He declined President Johnson's offer for him to become the Secretary of War during the Tenure in Office crisis.
 Ewing successfully lobbied the key vote against the impeachment of Andrew Johnson when he convinced his old comrade in arms, Edmund G. Ross of Kansas, to vote against impeachment.
-Ewing also was successful in obtaining a pardon for Mudd at the end of Johnson's term.
+Ewing was also successful in obtaining a pardon for Mudd at the end of Johnson's term.

 In 1870, he returned to his native Lancaster, Ohio, where he practiced for the next decade and attempted several business investments in railroads and telegraph companies.
 Ewing was a member of the Ohio state Constitutional Convention of 1873 – 74.